 ON SEPT.
 30, 1981, the yield on the benchmark 10-year Treasury note hit a high of 15.84%.
 Almost 35 years later, on July 5 and 8, 2016, the yield touched bottom at a slim 1.37%, according to Federal Reserve data.
-And that, in many ways, was the big financial story of the past three decades.
+And that, in many ways, was the big financial story of the past three-plus decades.
 As interest rates fell, bond prices rose.
 That enriched existing bondholders, while also boosting enthusiasm for stocks, which appeared more attractive as bond yields declined.
 The fall in interest rates made it cheaper for almost everybody to borrow, including corporations, governments and homebuyers.

-That 2.68% is barely above the 2.2% inflation rate.
+That 1.67% is on par with the 1.7% inflation rate.
 Moreover, the ride in the years ahead could be rough.
-As the Federal Reserve retreats from its loose monetary policy, interest rates could climb, driving down the price of existing bonds.
+Interest rates could climb, driving down the price of existing bonds.
 Remember, interest rates and bond prices move in opposite directions, so rising rates mean lower prices for existing bonds.

 How high could rates climb?
 Historically, bond yields have closely tracked nominal economic growth.
 For instance, if GDP grows at 4% (including inflation) over the next few years, the yield on the 10-year Treasury note could rise toward that level.
 What to do?
 You might start by looking at your bond portfolio, considering the risks you’re exposed to—and asking how you would react if the worst came to pass.